-This post was written in partnership with Farmland Bacon.
+This recipe for Candied Bacon was written in partnership with Farmland Bacon.
 I have been compensated for my time, but all opinions are my own.

-But there are a lot of people who are not feeling the creature comforts of life the way I do, who at the end of the year aren’t feeling great about making it through another year, who maybe can’t afford Christmas presents for their kids or the groceries to put a really nice holiday meal on the table.
+Families who at the end of the year aren’t feeling great about making it through another year.
+Parents who maybe can’t afford Christmas presents for their kids or the groceries to put a really nice holiday meal on the table.

 Why Bacon?
 And how does that help fight hunger in the Denver area this holiday season?